urvashiramdasani/Handwritten-Digit-Recognition/README.md

 We have used Artificial Neural Networks from grass root level with 3 layers to implement this model.
 The architecture of network is defined in Network.py, while the model is being created in test.py file.
 For running the model, we have gui.py file.

+Watch the videos for full understanding of the project.
+Order : Introduction, Explanation Part 1, Explanation Part 2, Explanation Part 3, Output1, Output2.

 ## Requirements

 Kindly refer the requirements.txt file to get the system requirements.
 The dependencies can be installed as :